mksunny1/apption/docs/api/selector/functions/member.md

 > **member**(`name`, `treespace`?, `cls`?): [`Selector`](../classes/Selector.md)

-Returns an object that represents a property with the name within the `treespace` (or document).
+Returns an object that lazily represents a property with the name within the `treespace` (or document).
 Getting properties returns the property in the specified element and setting or deleting properties updates or deletes the property correspondingly.